jtmuller5/neurd/README.md

 ## Content Management

+### Folder Organization

+There is no required folder organization so you can organize your notes however you'd like.
+Many of the integrations below are also extremely lenient about the structure of your data.

+To copy all of the content from a single folder, check out the [Clibbits](https://marketplace.visualstudio.com/items?itemName=CodeontheRocks.clibbits) VS Code extension (right-click a folder and select "Copy for AI")

 ### Private Notes

 The [.gitignore](.gitignore) file included in the template repo is set up to ignore all content in the `/content/private` directory.